pybind/pybind11/docs/advanced/classes.rst

     complete example that demonstrates how to work with overloaded operators in more detail.

+.. _pickling:

 Pickling support
 ================

 Python's ``pickle`` module provides a powerful facility to serialize and de-serialize a Python object graph into a binary data stream.
-To pickle and unpickle C++ classes using pybind11, two additional functions must be provided.
+To pickle and unpickle C++ classes using pybind11, a ``py::pickle()`` definition must be provided.
 Suppose the class in question has the following signature:

 .. code-block:: cpp